 - give you a written response

-- tell you whether or not your complaint has been upheld
+- tell you whether your complaint has been upheld

-- advise you of your right to refer your complaint to the BSA if you are not satisfied with their decision
+- advise you that you can refer your complaint to the BSA if you’re not satisfied with their decision

 - let you know if they need an extension (up to 40 working days from the date of your complaint).

-- If you did not get a response from the broadcaster within 20 working days – you can send your complaint to BSA within 60 working days of the broadcast.
+- If you didn’t get a response from the broadcaster within 20 working days, you can send your complaint to the BSA within 60 working days of the broadcast.

-- To make a complaint, follow our complaints process or email firstname.lastname@example.org.
+- Follow our complaints process or email firstname.lastname@example.org.

 - Attach the original complaint and broadcaster’s response (if any).

-- Explain why you are unhappy with their decision.
+- Explain why you’re unhappy with their decision.

 - You can only raise standards addressed in your original complaint.

-- You need to ensure the BSA receives the complaint within the timeframes stated above.
+- Make sure the BSA receives the complaint within the timeframes stated above.

-- You need to include the name, date, time, channel of the broadcast, the Code and standards you are complaining under and your name and contact details.
+- You need to include the name, date, time and channel/station of the broadcast, the code and standards you are complaining under, and your name and contact details.

-- When we receive your complaint we will contact you and outline the process for making a decision.
+- When we receive your complaint we’ll contact you and outline the process for making a decision.

-- We’ll ask the broadcaster for a copy of the broadcast from the broadcaster and will seek comments from the broadcaster on your complaint.
-We may seek further comments from you, if we consider this is required.
+- We’ll ask the broadcaster for a copy of the broadcast and seek comments from them on your complaint.
+We may also seek further comments from you.

-- Once we have all relevant information, the complaint will be provided to the Authority members to consider.
+- Once we have all relevant information, the complaint will be given to the Authority members to consider.

 - Your name will be included in the final published decision.
 The Authority can consider a written application for name suppression at any time before the decision is released.
-Name suppression may be granted if there are exceptional circumstances that justify it.
-Name suppression is rare.
-For more information see our complaints guide.
+Name suppression may be granted if there are exceptional circumstances, but this is rare.

-- We will keep you updated on progress and when you can expect a decision.
+- We’ll keep you updated on progress and when you can expect a decision.
 For further information about the process go to FAQs.

-- The Authority meets monthly and aims to determine complaints within 3 months of receipt.
-Some complaints are considered by the Authority across 2 or more meetings, if the issues are complex, or where the complaint is upheld and orders are considered.
+- The Authority meets monthly and aims to determine complaints within three months of receiving them.
+It considers some complaints across two or more meetings if the issues are complex, or where the complaint is upheld and orders are considered.

-- You will be informed of the outcome of your complaint and receive a copy of the decision within 20 working days of the Authority’s final determination.
+- We’ll let you know the outcome of your complaint and get a copy of the decision to you within 20 working days of the Authority’s final determination.

 - The decision will also be published on our website.

-- The broadcaster can also appeal, and if they do, you will be named as the other party but can choose not to participate in the proceedings.
+- The broadcaster can also appeal.
+If they do, you’ll be named as the other party but can choose not to take part in the proceedings.

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-The Advertising Standards Authority deals with most advertisements for products, services or organisations on TV, radio, the internet, print and billboards for products, services or organisations.
-See further ‘who do I complain to about an ad I have seen?’
+The Advertising Standards Authority (ASA) deals with most advertisements for products, services or organisations on TV, radio, the internet, print and billboards.

-The BSA can consider complaints about promotional material or ‘promos’ for upcoming programmes, but the complaint must be sent to the broadcaster in the first instance.
+The BSA can consider complaints about ‘promos’ for upcoming programmes, but these must be sent to the broadcaster in the first instance.

-The BSA can consider complaints about election programmes (which might appear as short promotional/campaign clips for political parties or candidates, broadcast on TV or radio).
+We also consider complaints about election programmes (which might appear as short promotional/campaign clips for political parties or candidates, on TV or radio).

-The New Zealand Media Council (formerly the Press Council) deals with complaints about the editorial content of newspapers, including their websites and news and current affairs content on websites of some broadcasters.
+The New Zealand Media Council deals with complaints about the editorial content of newspapers, including their websites, and news and current affairs content on websites of some broadcasters.

 You can phone the NZMC on 0800 969 357 or email firstname.lastname@example.org.

-Under the Broadcasting Act 1989, the BSA does not generally have any power to cancel programmes or to take them off air.
-In certain circumstances, if the BSA upholds a complaint, the BSA can order the withdrawal of further programmes forming part of a series or order a broadcaster to refrain from broadcasting for limited periods (up to 24 hours for each programme in respect of which a complaint has been upheld).
-This power is exercised rarely.
+The BSA does not generally have the power to cancel programmes or take them off air.
+In some cases, if we uphold a complaint, we can order that further programmes in a series are not shown, or that a broadcaster can’t broadcast for a time (up to 24 hours for each programme for which a complaint has been upheld).
+This power is used rarely.

-The BSA cannot generally stop a programme from airing.
-If you are concerned about whether scheduled content should be aired, please contact the broadcaster directly.
+We cannot generally stop a programme from airing.
+If you’re concerned about whether scheduled content should be aired, contact the broadcaster.